RoyalZSoftware/adventskalender/the-builder-pattern.md

 I left the `numberOfDoors` to undefined, because I want it to take the default.
 Do you see an issue alrady?

-The problem might not be obvious with just for parameters.
-But what if the Car has 10 parameters?
+The problem might not be obvious with just four parameters.
+But what if the `Car` has 14 parameters?
-You're most likely to let most of them undefined.
+You're most likely to leave a lot of them undefined.

 That's where the builder pattern comes in handy.
+With it you can just override certain fields.

 ```typescript
 class CarBuilder {